Parsley is the ideal herb to grow indoors, and you can use either Soil, Hydroponics or Aquaponics.

 There are 4 main ways you can use it

-- As a garnish
+- Often used as a garnish

-- As an ingredient on it’s own
+- Or as an ingredient on it’s own

 - As part of Bouques Garnie or Cheiro-Verde

 Due to the way it looks (and it’s fresh taste) it is often used as a garnish in many UK & USA dishes.